Duy-Phuong/docker-docs/docker-java.md

 And we're going to create an image from ubuntu.
 So what we are doing here is we are installing all the software required for us to run Java.

-Now what this is going to do is it copies all the files into that directory it's gonna run Mavin assembly

-target and it's going to generate a jar file.
+Now what this is going to do is it copies all the files into that directory it's gonna run Maven assembly target and it's going to generate a jar file.

-The command apparently tells doc the dock engine that this is the first command to run once a container

-is started from the image. => dòng cuối
+The command apparently tells doc the dock engine that this is the first command to run once a container is started from the image. => dòng cuối

+#### Step 3: build an image

 ```shell
 #Build the image.